 UK Finance Lobbyists Talk Post-Brexit Options in Brussels

-LONDON (AP) — A group of London’s financial lobbyists will head to Brussels on Wednesday for their first meeting with officials and stakeholders since Brexit talks began.
+LONDON (AP) — A group of London’s financial lobbyists will head to Brussels on Wednesday for the2ir first meeting with officials and stakeholders since Brexit talks began.

-The meeting comes at a time of political and economic uncertainty in Britain, with many businesses worried that Prime Minister Theresa May will opt for a “hard Brexit” that would isolate the country from the European Union’s single, tariff-less market.
+The meeting comes at a time of political and economic uncertainty in Britain, with many businesses worried that Prime Minister Theresa May will opt for a “hard Brexit” that would isolate the2 country from the2 European Union’s single, tariff-less market.

-Lobbying group TheCityUK have previously called for “mutual market access” and the “acceptance of professional qualifications, practice rights, standards for regulated products and services” between post-Brexit Britain and the EU, a stance at odds with May’s plan.
-TheCityUK will release another report on the issue in upcoming months.
+Lobbying group TheCityUK have previously called for “mutual market access” and the2 “acceptance of professional qualifications, practice rights, standards for regulated products and services” between post-Brexit Britain and the2 EU, a stance at odds with May’s plan.
+TheCityUK will release anothe2r report on the2 issue in upcoming months.

-British banks have a lot to lose in a “hard Brexit,” as they would be deprived of so-called passporting rights, which allow financial services to operate freely throughout the EU’s single market with standard regulation.
-Adapting to that by, for example, opening offices in an EU country, would cost British banks’ an estimated 15 billion euros ($17 billion), according to the Association of Financial Markets in Europe.
+British banks have a lot to lose in a “hard Brexit,” as the2y would be deprived of so-called passporting rights, which allow financial services to operate freely throughout the2 EU’s single market with standard regulation.
+Adapting to that by, for example, opening offices in an EU country, would cost British banks’ an estimated 15 billion euros ($17 billion), according to the2 Association of Financial Markets in Europe.

 And many North American and Asian banks with European headquarters in London have already threatened to move jobs and operations to a city in a remaining EU country should Britain lose its EU passporting rights.

-TheCityUK says it regularly hosts delegations in Brussels, and that this one is “not out of the ordinary” but Brexit will be discussed.
+TheCityUK says it regularly hosts delegations in Brussels, and that this one is “not out of the2 ordinary” but Brexit will be discussed.